The Performing Arts

 The library is run by a qualified Teacher Librarian who works with classroom teachers to plan units of inquiry and develop information literacy skills.
 All students visit our beautiful school library each week to borrow books and are also welcome before school and during lunch times to relax, read, play games and meet friends.
 Our collection supports various abilities, cultures and individual needs as well as providing current resources that are relevant to the curriculum and student interests.

-Smart Play is a lunchtime play programme that gives students the opportunity to be involved in a range of fun activities that encourage the use of positive language and help to teach skills that enable young children to independently solve problems, make new friends and be assertive and resilient whilst having fun in a group environment.
-Teachers select students that they believe will benefit best from the programme and then these students can bring a friend(s) to the programme.
-A teacher, trained SSO and peer mentors support the programme during lunch play times.
+Smart Play is an R-3 lunchtime play programme that gives students the opportunity to be involved in a range of fun activities that encourage the use of positive language and help to teach skills that enable young children to independently solve problems, make new friends and be assertive and resilient whilst having fun in a group environment.
+A duty teacher and older peer mentors support the programme during lunch play times.

-At lunchtime, there are lots of fun activities provided outdoors for students to participate in.
-Some teachers and many year 3-7 students elect to run fun activities.
-The programme helps to develop leadership qualities and personal responsibility in our older students; whilst providing the rest of the school (Reception to Year 7) with an opportunity to have something fun to do during lunch play.
-Some activities include: Art club, Jewellery and Tomboy crafts, Origami club, Chess, Basketball, Football, dance, Skipping and cricket.
+In addition to Smart Play, there are various fun activities provided outdoors for students to participate in.
+Some teachers and many year 3-6 students elect to run fun activities.
+The programme helps to develop leadership qualities and personal responsibility in our older students, whilst providing the rest of the school (Reception to Year 6) with an opportunity to have something fun to do during lunch play.